-- For those with a statement of special educational needs (SEN) the SEN team must also be involved in securing a place in a suitable educational setting.
+- For those with an education, health and care plan (EHCP) the SEN team must also be involved in securing a place in a suitable educational setting.

 - School choices should be discussed in the personal education plan (PEP) reviews in the year before an application has to be made, for example in Year 5, for secondary school applications.

 What happens if a child in my care needs to move school during the academic year?